When you create a deployment on Vercel, we automatically assign it a domain based on your project name and ending in

 When you are using domains with Vercel, there are two areas of the dashboard that you may need to go to in order to configure them correctly.
 The first relates to your ownership and the second relates to configuring the domain for your Project:

-docs.yourdomain.com) to a project on a different Vercel scope, that subdomain will require a TXT Verification step and will only show up at the project level.
+docs.yourdomain.com) to a project on a different Vercel scope, that domain will require a TXT Verification step and will only show up at the project level.
+The apex domain will still appear in the original account's Domains tab.

 The apex domain is the root-level domain, such as